I feel like I should explain why I’m writing a post about what I believe to be the best value Sony a6000 Bundle here in 2022.

 That’s why I’ve spent some time scouring the Internet for what I believe is the best Sony a6000 Kit offer currently available on this remarkable camera.

-For around $500 (see the latest price in your currency here), you get the excellent Sony Alpha a6000 mirrorless camera, plus a selection of useful accessories, that amount to several hundred dollars more – it’s quite a discount.
+For around $500, you get the excellent Sony Alpha a6000 mirrorless camera, plus a selection of useful accessories, that amount to several hundred dollars more – it’s quite a discount.

 Here’s what will arrive with your a6000 bundle: